Academany/fabzero/w1/intro.md

 * Soft Academy (Upcoming)

 ### Academany methodology
-Fab Academy is not a traditional but a **distributed education system** with tutors instead of teachers.
+Academany programs are not a traditional but a **distributed education system** with tutors instead of teachers.
 Students undertake their own research in a 5 months long program.
 Academany educational programs are based on [the nine principles](http://media.mit.edu/about/principles) from Joi Ito (MIT Media Lab).

 ![](./img/intro/principles.jpeg)